2025 Contact Lens Institute Culture Award Winners

 To improve the chances of being recognized, nominators may reference positive contact lens behaviors identified in recent See Tomorrow reports, which are available for on-screen reading and/or download from https://www.contactlensinstitute.org/resources/see-tomorrow/.

 Nominations must include the name/location/practice name/contact information of the candidate(s), as well as the name/affiliation/contact information for the nominator.
 Groups are eligible as long as all individuals are named, with a clearly designated leader.
-Entries must be emailed no later than November 3, 2025, at 11:59 pm ET to cli@contactlensinstitute.org.
-The submission can be written within the body of the email or attached as a Word or PDF document.
-Questions may be sent to the same address.
+The 2025 entries were due November 3, 2025, at 11:59 pm ET.

 2024 Winners